SimonvBaal/analysis_self-isolation-game/README.md

 The 'modelling_self-isolation-game.Rmd' contains the simulations used in the manuscript.

 The R environment has been preserved in a lock file, such that it can be run in the future when the packages have been updated.
+It is also possible to load the .RData file directly, in order to have all objects in the environment pre-loaded.

 ## Data structure